Mediterranean monk seal: Cabo Blanco 1997 die off and recovery

 Cabo Blanco, in the Atlantic Ocean, is the largest surviving single population of the species, and the only remaining site that still seems to preserve a colony structure.
-In the summer of 1997, more than 200 animals or two-thirds of its seal population were wiped out within two months, extremely compromising the species' viable population.
+In the summer of 1997, more than 200 animals or two-thirds of its seal population were wiped out within two months, compromising the species' viable population.
 While opinions on the precise causes of this epidemic remain divided between a morbillivirus or, more likely, a toxic algae bloom, the mass die-off emphasized the precarious status of a species already regarded as critically endangered throughout its range.

 Numbers in this all-important location started a slow-paced recovery ever since.
 A small but incipient (up to 20 animals by 2009) sub-population in the area had started using open beaches.
-In 2009, for the first time in centuries, a female delivered her pup on the beach (open beaches is the optimal habitat for the survival of pups, but had been abandoned due to human disturbance and persecution in past centuries).
+In 2009, for the first time in centuries, a female delivered her pup on the beach (open beaches are the optimal habitat for the survival of pups, but had been abandoned due to human disturbance and persecution in past centuries).

 Only by 2016 the colony had recovered to its previous population (about 300 animals).
 This was made possible by a recovery plan financed by Spain.
 Also in 2016, a new record of births was set for the colony (83 pups).

 However, the threat of a similar incident, which could severely reduce or wipe out the entire population, remains.